Frequently Asked Questions

 Do I have to attend to the Final Approval Hearing?

 No. Class Counsel will answer any questions the Court may have.
 However, you are welcome to attend at your own expense.
-If you file an objection, you do not have to attend the Final Approval Hearing to speak about it.
-If you file a written objection by the deadline, the Court will consider it.
+If you filed an objection, you do not have to attend the Final Approval Hearing to speak about it.
+If you filed a written objection by the deadline, the Court will consider it.

 Back To Top -